MIAGroupUT/IMPLICIT-CELL-SURFACES/README.md

 ## Acknowledgements

 This work was partially funded by the 4TU Precision Medicine programme supported by High Tech for a Sustainable Future, a framework commissioned by the four Universities of Technology of the Netherlands.
 Jelmer M. Wolterink was supported by the NWO domain Applied and Engineering Sciences VENI grant (18192).
-David Svoboda was supported by the MEYS CR (Project LM2023050).
-Vladimír Ulman was supported by the MEYS CR through the e-INFRA CZ (ID:90140).
+We acknowledge the support by the Ministry of Education, Youth and Sports of the Czech Republic (MEYS CR) (Czech-BioImaging Projects LM2023050 and CZ.02.1.01/0.0/0.0/18_046/0016045).
+This project has received funding from the European High-Performance Computing Joint Undertaking (JU) and from BMBF/DLR under grant agreement No 955811.
+The JU receives support from the European Union’s Horizon 2020 research and innovation programme and France, the Czech Republic, Germany, Ireland, Sweden and the United Kingdom.

 The data set of <i>Platynereis dumerilii</i> embryo cells is courtesy of <a href="https://linkedin.com/in/mette-handberg-thorsager" target="_blank">Mette Handberg-Thorsager</a> and <a href="https://scholar.google.com/citations?user=pexj_eQAAAAJ" target="_blank">Manan Lalit</a>, who both have kindly shared it with us.